Ztj66666/Langgraph-video-orchestrator-demo/README.md

 * **Critic**: Inspects generated segments for visual consistency, quality, and adherence to safety guidelines.
 * **Aggregator**: Reassembles the clips using an indexing system to maintain the correct chronological order regardless of parallel processing speed.

----

-**Would you like me to provide a final commit message for these README updates?**

 ## Video Generation Model